dhruv-990/TO_do/README.md

 ## Features

+- ✅ **User Authentication** - Secure login and signup with JWT tokens
+- ✅ **User Management** - Each user has their own private todo list
 - ✅ **Add new todos** - Create new tasks with a clean input interface
 - ✅ **Mark as complete** - Toggle todo completion status with smooth animations
 - ✅ **Edit todos** - Double-click or use edit button to modify existing todos